skrysmanski/devlog/content/articles/ubuntu/ubuntu-pxe-server.md

 draft: true
 ---

-There are a lot of articles out there that explain how to run a [[wiki:en|Preboot_Execution_Environment|PXE server]].
+There are a lot of articles out there that explain how to run a [PXE server](wikipedia:Preboot_Execution_Environment).
 However, I couldn't find a single one that contained *all* the information to setup a PXE server:
 * on Ubuntu
 * without replacing the network's existing DHCP server (e.g. provided by a hardware router)